 VA.Cn11.1 How does art help us understand the lives of people on different times, places and cultures?
 How is art used to impact the views of society?
 How does art preserve aspects of life?

-VA:Re7.16 Identify and interpret works of art or design that reveal how people live around the word and what they value.
+VA:Re7.16 Identify and interpret works of art or design that reveal how people live around the worldand what they value.

 VA:Re7.2.6 Analyze ways that visual components and cultural associations suggested by images influence ideas, emotions, and actions,

 CA:Cn11.1.6 Analyze how art reflects changing times, traditions, resources and cultural uses.
-Through investigating the commonalities of cave art, students listen to Ted Talk, “Why Are These 32 Symbols found in Caves All Over Europe? “ 1 Look at images using the internet.
+Through investigating the commonalities of cave art, students listen to Ted Talk, “Why Are these 32 Symbols found in Caves all over Europe? “

 Evaluate: VA:Re91.6 Develop and apply relevant criteria to evaluate a work of art.